Skip to main content

 Analyst Summary

-Both HeyGen and Kapwing compete directly in the AI Video space, making this a head-to-head matchup within the same market segment.
+Within AI Video, HeyGen and Kapwing rank among the most closely watched rivals.
 HeyGen is an AI video generation platform founded in 2020 that enables users to create videos from text and images using artificial intelligence.
 Kapwing provides a browser-based AI-powered video editing platform that enables content creators, marketing teams, and social media managers to produce, edit, and repurpose video content without professional editing software or technical expertise.

 Metrics Comparison